macros4outlook/quotefixmacro/README.md

 ## FAQ

-Q: What if the whole mail text disappers?
+Q: What if the whole mail text disappears?
 A: The reply setting in Outlook is not configured as required.
 Double check that the original text should be prefixed with `> `.

 ## Developing